 Two years ago, FastX became the first remote Linux access solution to allow users to display their Linux desktop inside a standard browser window.

-Now FastX is the first to offer a cloud-capable Linux display solution that is fully optimized for AWS.
+Now FastX is the first to offer a cloud-capable Linux display solution that is fully optimized for cloud services.
 With fast performance over high-latency connections, FastX allows users to work productively regardless of where they or the servers they connect to are located.

-Each time a user starts a new Linux session on a server in the AWS cloud, FastX initiates a new AWS server instance.
-That maximizes performance as there are no other applications competing for CPU and memory on that AWS server.
+Each time a user starts a new Linux session on a server in the cloud (AWS, Azure, GoogleCloud, etc), FastX initiates a new virtual server instance.
+That maximizes performance as there are no other applications competing for CPU and memory on that cloud server.

-FastX supports Single sign-on authentication schemes like OKTA.
-Each user is fully authenticated on each new virtual AWS server after logging in the first time.
+FastX supports single sign-on authentication schemes like OKTA.
+Each user is fully authenticated on each new virtual cloud server after logging in the first time.
 All data between the end users and the cloud servers is securely encrypted using SSL and HTTPS.

-Administrators can create session profiles, including setting time-outs to ensure that users don’t let their AWS sessions run longer than needed.
+Administrators can create session profiles, including setting time-outs to ensure that users don’t let their cloud sessions run longer than needed.

 With FastX, you can now cloud-enable any Linux application.
-Just install the software on an AWS sever and users can access the application from any device with a browser: Windows, Macs, Linux PCs, iPads, even smartphones that sport a browser.
+Just install the software on a cloud sever and users can access the application from any device with a browser: Windows, Macs, Linux PCs, iPads, even smartphones.

 FastX offers developers a complete API that can easily be integrated with any Linux application.
-Companies like Adaptive Computing have successfully integrated the FastX API with their software which is then deployed on AWS and other cloud servers.Learn More about the FastX API >
+Companies like Adaptive Computing have successfully integrated the FastX API with their software which is then deployed on AWS, Azure, GoogleCloud and other cloud servers.Learn More about the FastX API >